Updated April 24, 2026

 - Renewal: 10 continuing education credits every 2 years.
 Renewal fee applies.
 If certification lapses, reinstatement requires 15 CE credits plus $277.50 renewal fee and $99 reinstatement fee ($376.50 total).

 No interstate compact exists for phlebotomists.
-You will need separate state certification in California, Louisiana, Nevada, or Washington if you move between these states.
+You will need separate certification in each state where you practice.

 Compensation